 • Inflatable mattress: $20

-The prices are in USD.
+The prices are in USD and for the whole tour.
 We provide a foam sleeping pad for the Inca Trail tour; the air mattress is optional if you want more comfort.

 How long is the 4-day Inca Trail?

-The total distance of the Inca Trail is 26 miles or 42 km long.
+The total distance of the Classicn-long Inca Trail is 26 miles or 42 km long.
 The average person takes about 4 days to complete the entire trail, but if you're not used to hiking, you may want to give yourself an extra day or two.
-The Short Inca Trail is also a great option if you don't have the time for an entire hike.
+The Short Inca Trail is also a great option if you don't have the time for an entire hike; this short version covers a 13km hike or 8 miles.

 How high is the Classic Inca Trail?